 The Superintendent functions as the educational leader and chief executive officer of the District and is, throughout the exercise of responsibilities, accountable to the Board of Trustees.
 The education and administrative leadership responsibilities of the Superintendent are complementary and interdependent with the public leadership, Governance, and policymaking responsibilities of the Board.

-To avoid confusion and provide harmonious and progressive direction for the District, both Superintendent and Board must strive to keep the distinctions between their respective leadership roles clearly in mind (reference) Good Governance Model.

 The essential duties of the Superintendent include but are not limited to:

 Accepting administrative responsibility and leadership for the planning, operation, supervision, and evaluation of the education programs, services, and facilities of the district and for the annual performance appraisal of the district’s staff.